-In any version of Windows, the PrintScreen key can be used to copy the screen to the clipboard, which can then be pasted in Paint or any image editor in order to save it to a file.
+In any version of Windows, the PrintScreen key captures the screen to the clipboard, which can then be pasted in Paint or any image editor and saved to a file.
 Windows 8 and Windows 10 saves you that additional step, making it very easy to capture your screen and saving to a file in a single keystroke.
 This article discusses various methods to take screenshots in Windows.

 These are the conventional ways to capture the screen, works in any version of Windows.

-- Alt + PrintScreen: Copies the current active window to clipboard.
+- Alt + PrintScreen: Copies the currently active window to the clipboard.

-You no longer need to open Paint or any other editor to paste the image, as Windows 8 (and higher) saves the image automatically, when you use this keystroke:
+You no longer need to open Paint to paste the image, as Windows 8 and Windows 10 saves the image automatically when you use the WinKey + PrintScreen keystroke.

 The files are named “Screenshot (n).png” where n is the index/counter which automatically increments after you use the WinKey + PrintScreen.

-If you’re using a laptop, use the Fn key in addition:
+If you’re using a laptop, use the Fn key also:

 - Fn + PrintScreen